+IMPORTANT: Whether engaging or disengaging stroke control flip spacers, take time to ensure they are in the open or fully closed position.
+Flip spacers not in the fully closed or fully open position can cause damage to the lift cylinder and/or flip spacers.

-- 3. Remove all stroke control spacers (#5) from center hydraulic cylinder (#1) by spreading them apart at the break line.
-Store spacers in a location they can be retrieved. - 4.
-Start tractor and engage blades.
-See "Engage Blades" on page 35 for detailed instructions. - Using tractor control lever, adjust cutter to the desired cutting height and then travel forward for approximately 20' to 50' (6 to 15 m). - 6.
+- 3. Open all flip spacers (#2) on lift cylinder (#1). - Start tractor and engage blades.
+See "Engage Blades" on page 37 for detailed instructions. - Using tractor control lever, adjust cutter to the desired cutting height and then travel forward for approximately 20 to 50 feet (6 to 15 meters). - 6.
 Without relieving hydraulics, shut tractor down properly before dismounting.
-Refer to "Tractor Shutdown Procedure" on page 15. - Measure height of cut grass/material.
+Refer to "Tractor Shutdown Procedure" on page 15.

+- Measure height of cut grass/material.
 This distance is the cutting height.
 If this height is acceptable, continue with step 8.
 If this height is unacceptable, repeat steps 4-7 until desired cutting height is achieved. - 8.
-Select required size and number of stroke control spacers (#5) that will fit on the center hydraulic cylinder (#1).
-The following spacers are available. - Two 1" (2.5 cm) spacers - One 1 1/4" (3.2 cm) spacer - One 1 1/2" (3.8 cm) spacer - One 1 3/4" (4.4 cm) spacer
+Count the required number of flip spacers (#2) to meet desired cutting height.

-NOTE: Removing spacers lowers cutting height and adding spacers raises cutting height.
+NOTE: Opening flip spacers lowers cutting height and closing flip spacers raises cutting height.

-- 9. Return to tractor and raise Rotary Cutter up again. - 10.
-Without lowering the cutter, shut tractor down properly before dismounting.
+- 9. Return to tractor and raise Rotary Cutter up again. - Without lowering the cutter, shut tractor down properly before dismounting.
 Refer to "Tractor Shutdown Procedure" on page 15. - 11.
 With tractor shut off and switch key removed, install selected stroke control spacers on the center hydraulic lift cylinder rod. - 12.
 Restart tractor and lower cutter against stroke control spacers. - Recheck cutting height using steps 4-7 above.
-If needed, adjust size and quantity of stroke control spacers until desired cutting height is achieved. - 14.
-Keep remaining spacers with tractor for field adjustments.
+If needed, adjust size and quantity of stroke control spacers until desired cutting height is achieved. - Keep remaining spacers with tractor for field adjustments.